NC1107/NC1107/README.md

 ## 💼 Professional Experience

+**Accenture Federal Services** - *Software Developer* | Present
+- Leading migration of legacy systems and data center infrastructure to AWS cloud platform
+- Developing and implementing infrastructure as code solutions using Terraform, Python, and Shell scripts
+- Modernizing government systems to improve scalability, reliability, and maintainability

 **M&T Bank** - *Technology Intern* | May 2023 – Aug 2023
 - Participated in the bank's Technology Intern Program, gaining hands-on experience in enterprise software development
 - Created a tool to remove complexity layers within Informatica pathways and data transformations